Peugeot 508 SW Hybrid costs, insurance, warranty & tax

 - 2MPG & CO2 emissionsFuel economy depends on how frequently you plug it in, but CO2 emissions are low and driving modes make things easy

-- 3Running costs - currently readingThe 508 Hybrid's road tax and company-car BiK rates will be very attractive to some customers, while Peugeot’s warranty is better than many
+- 3Running costs & insurance - currently readingThe 508 Hybrid's road tax and company-car BiK rates will be very attractive to some customers, while Peugeot’s warranty is better than many